About CAB Thesaurus

 - Broad, narrow and related terms to help users find relevant terminology

 - Cross-references from non-preferred synonyms to preferred terms

-- Multi-lingual, with Dutch, Portuguese and Spanish equivalents for most English terms, plus organism names in Danish, Finnish, French, German, Italian, Norwegian and Swedish
+- Multi-lingual, with Dutch, Portuguese and Spanish equivalents for most English terms, plus lesser content in Danish, Finnish, French, German, Italian, Norwegian and Swedish

 - American and British spelling variants